gopsc/code-gap/README.md

 # sky

-the resource and configurations found
+the resource and hopes found

-they've  grow little bit
+they've  grow little bigger

 # river

-all the tools and softwares i used
+all the tools and softwares used

 and forget it